 Code Enforcement cases are assigned on a priority basis with safety being the highest priority.
 When anonymous complaints are received they may receive the lowest priority rating.
 Other factors that can affect priority rating on complaints are the lack of contact information, inaccurate location or unclear complaint or problem descriptions.

-Please complete this form with as much detailed information as possible, so that we can investigate.
-Providing contact information will allow us to contact you should we have any questions regarding the complaint or to follow up with you on the status of a case.
 We would like to remind persons wishing to report complaints that pursuant to state law and City policy, complainant information is kept strictly confidential and is not subject to the California Public Records Act or the Freedom of Information Act.